nabielgit/apitesting/README.md

 - `pytest -v -s --html=report.html --self-contained-html`

 ## Install and build Docker
-- Create a Dockerfile in directory.
+- Create a file called Dockerfile in local directory.
-- Download and Install Docker desktop.
+- Download and Install Docker Desktop.
-- Make sure Docker engine, Docker-linux
+- Make sure Docker engine is Docker-linux in settings.

 Execute commands:

-`docker build -t pythonpytestapi -f Dockerfile .` To build image, name it using -t pythonpytestapi and -f for Dockerfile
+To build image, name it using -t pythonpytestapi and -f for Dockerfile

+`docker build -t pythonpytestapi -f Dockerfile .`

-`docker run -it --name pythonpytestapi pythonpytestapi` To run, -it interactive terminals, --name for container name, pythonpytestapi is the image name in this case
+To run, -it interactive terminals, --name for container name, pythonpytestapi is the image name in this case

+`docker run -it --name pythonpytestapi pythonpytestapi`

-### Go to Docker desktop application > images, then hit run pythonpytestapi to create container
+### Go to Docker desktop application
+- Select images
+- Select pythonpytestapi
+- Hit run to create container